 The running stage 2 MDT CR in [1] introduces the CEF report enhancement as follows:

+For NR, the UE can store multiple CEF reports to solve the problem about UL/DL coverage imbalance.

+Editor’s Note: FFS whether UE capability is applied.
+FFS how to limit the overhead.

 From the running stage 2 MDT CR in [1] there were two open issues identified:

 Issue #1: How to define UE capability for the feature of multiple CEF reports?